-- American Association of Medical Assistants; 2) American Medical Technologists; 3) California Certifying Board of Medical Assistants. - Medical Students: Medical students/interns will practice within the scope of practice as defined by a university affiliation agreement and will receive supervision in accordance with state and federal requirements.
+- Medical Assistants (MAs): MAs must receive certification from one of following certifying agencies approved by the Medical Board of California: 1) American Association of Medical Assistants; 2) American Medical Technologists; 3) California Certifying Board of Medical Assistants. - Medical Students: Medical students/interns will practice within the scope of practice as defined by a university affiliation agreement and will receive supervision in accordance with state and federal requirements.

-• Additional Professional Staff
+Additional Professional Staff

-- Other staff providing services to patients in a primary medical care setting (e.g. dieticians, health educators, pharmacists, pharmacy assistants, case managers, social workers, etc.) shall provide services in accordance with their respective professional and/or licensing organizations. - O Non-licensed medical care staff providing services to patients shall have initial and annual training/education on HIV/ related issues.
+- Other staff providing services to patients in a primary medical care setting (e.g. dieticians, health educators, pharmacists, pharmacy assistants, case managers, social workers, etc.) shall provide services in accordance with their respective professional and/or licensing organizations. - Non-licensed medical care staff providing services to patients shall have initial and annual training/education on HIV/ related issues.
 Education can include round table discussion, training, one-on-one educational sessions, in-service, or literature review.
 Topics may include: 1) HIV disease process and current medical treatments; 2) Privacy Requirements and Health Insurance Portability and Accountability Act (HIPAA) regulations; 3) Human sexuality, gender, and sexual orientation affirming care; 4) Cultural issues related to communities affected by HIV/AIDS; and/or 5) Transmission of HIV and other communicable diseases - 3.2.
 Legal and Ethical Obligations.
 Practitioners must be aware of and able to practice under the legal and ethical obligations as set forth by California state law and their respective professional organizations.
 Obligations include the following: - Continuity of Care: Physicians have an obligation to support continuity of care for their patients and should not neglect a patient once a physician-patient relationship has been established.
 While physicians have the option of withdrawing from a case, they cannot do so without giving advanced notice to the patient sufficiently long in advance to permit another medical attendant to be secured3. - Potential Patients: Physicians cannot refuse to care for patients based on race, gender, sexual orientation, gender identity, or any other criteria that would constitute invidious discrimination, nor can they discriminate against patients with infectious diseases4. - Confidentiality: Maintenance of confidentiality is a primary legal and ethical responsibility of the practitioner.
 Limits of confidentiality include danger to self or others, grave disability, and child/elder/dependent adult abuse.
 Domestic violence must be reported according to California mandated reporting laws. - Duty to warn: Serious threats of violence (including physical violence, serious bodily harm, death, and terrorist threats) against a reasonably identifiable victim must be reported to authorities.
 However, at present, in California, a PLWH engaging in behaviors that may put others at risk for HIV infection is not a circumstance that warrants breaking of confidentiality.
-Only certain healthcare practitioners may notify identified partners who may have been infected within specific guidelines5.
-Staff should follow their agency's policies and procedures in relation to duty to warn.
+Only certain healthcare practitioners may notify